callionica/media/README.md

 ARROWLEFT: back 15s;
 ARROWRIGHT: forward 30s

-The `currentTime` of the `video` is stored in localStorage using the page address as the key (origin + path only, excluding hash and search).
+The `currentTime` of the `video` is stored in `localStorage` using the page address as the key (origin + path only, excluding hash and search).

-The current time of the video can be set using a query string like ?t=32m14s or a hash like #t=32m14s.
+The current time of the video can be set using a query string like `?t=32m14s` or a hash like `#t=32m14s`.

 # container-script.js

 A script to be loaded in an HTML page that adds keyboard control for navigating between `<a>` links using the up and down arrow keys.
-It also looks in localStorage to see which of the `<a>` links was most recently active (where "active" is defined by some other page that writes to localStorage).
+It also looks in `localStorage` to see which of the `<a>` links was most recently active (where "active" is defined by some other page that writes to `localStorage`).

 # SRTVTTGather.js